IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 between legal representatives of the IETF and ISOC and includes all critical terms of the relationship, while still enabling maximum unilateral flexibility for the IETF LLC Board.
-The LLC Agreement includes only basic details about how the IETF LLC Board manages itself or manages IETF LLC staff, so that the IETF LLC Board has flexibility to make changes without amending the agreement.
-The IETF LLC Board can independently develop policy or procedures documents that fill gaps.
+The LLC Agreement includes only basic details about how the Board manages itself or manages IETF LLC staff, so that the Board has flexibility to make changes without amending the agreement.
+The Board can independently develop policy or procedures documents that fill gaps.

 # Definitions and Principles